 Business valuation: risk and return are inseparable

 So risk and return go hand in hand.
 The reason the income valuations work is because they match the two.
 Take, for example, the famous discounted cash flow method.
-You put your crystal ball before you and create a forecast of business earnings.
-To figure out the risk, you work up the discount rate.
+First, you put your crystal ball before you and create a forecast of business earnings.
+Next, to figure out the risk, you work up the discount rate.
 Now use the discounting math and the future expectations are translated into the so called present value.
 Witness the magic of sizing up your future expectations today.

 Discounting vs capitalization valuations – the difference

 The discounting math is known as multi-period.
-In other words, your forecast is done over several time periods into the future.
+In other words, you do your forecast over several time periods into the future.
 The usual way is to predict cash flows for several years ahead, say 5 years.
 At the conclusion of which you make a leap of faith regarding the business value in perpetuity, known as the terminal value.

 Sounds complicated enough.
 But wait, there is a simpler way.
-It is known as the single period capitalization method.
+Business appraisers refer to it as the single period capitalization method.
 What a relief!